 - Did not serve time for the offense in state prison, or

 - Served time in state prison, but would have served it in county jail following the implementation of “realignment” under Proposition 47.2

 Most California driving under the influence convictions will meet these requirements.

-As soon as someone completes probation for a DUI, he or she may petition the court to expunge the record of conviction.
-A judge will then review the petition to determine whether that person is eligible for an expungement.
+As soon as you complete probation for a DUI, you may petition the court to expunge the record of conviction.
+A judge will then review the petition to determine whether you are eligible for an expungement.

 If the judge grants the petition, then either:

-- The person withdraws his/her plea of guilty or “nolo contendere” (no contest) and re-enters a “not guilty” plea, or
+- You withdraw your plea of guilty or “nolo contendere” (no contest) and re-enter a “not guilty” plea, or

-- If the person was found guilty after a jury trial or a bench trial, the judge sets aside the verdict.
+- If you were found guilty after a jury trial or a bench trial, the judge sets aside the verdict.